 The Bank acknowledges that corporate governance is a dynamic concept.
-It is a framework of rules, systems and processes in the organization that governs the performance of the Board of Directors and Management of their respective duties and responsibilities to stockholders and other stakeholders which include, among others, customers, employees, suppliers, creditors, government and community in which it operates.
+It is the system of stewardship and control to guide organizations in fulfilling their long-term economic, moral, legal and social obligations towards their stakeholders.
 It provides direction for the promotion of a strong corporate governance culture and recognizes current best practices.
 It also strives to raise corporate governance standards to a level that is at par with global standards and ultimately contribute to the development of Philippine capital markets.

 The Board of Directors, Management and Staff of the Philippine National Bank Group commit themselves to adhere to the highest principles of good corporate governance as embodied in the Bank's Amended Articles of Incorporation, Amended By-Laws, Code of Conduct and this Revised Corporate Governance Manual.
-The Bank subscribes to the philosophy of integrity, accountability and transparency in its manner of doing business; dealing fairly with its clients, investors, stockholders, the communities affected by its activities and various public; professionalism among its Board of Directors, executives and employees in managing the Bank, its subsidiaries and affiliates; and respect for the laws and regulations of the countries affecting its businesses.
+The Bank subscribes to the philosophy of integrity, accountability and transparency in its manner of doing business; dealing fairly with its clients, investors, stockholders, the communities affected by its environmental/social activities and various public; professionalism among its Board of Directors, executives and employees in managing the Bank, its subsidiaries and affiliates; and respect for the laws and regulations of the countries affecting its businesses.
 Internally, it follows a philosophy of rational check and balances as well as a structured approach to its business operations.

 The Board and Management believe that corporate governance is a critical component of sound strategic business management and will, therefore, undertake every effort necessary to create awareness within the organization to ensure that the principles of fairness, accountability and transparency are indispensable in conducting the day-to-day business of the Bank, its subsidiaries and affiliates.
-Furthermore, the Board and the Committee continue to review and strengthen the corporate governance policies to adopt consistency in the corporate governance framework in the Bank, its subsidiaries and affiliates.
+Furthermore, the Board and the Committee continue to review and strengthen the corporate governance policies to adopt consistency in the corporate governance framework in the Bank, its subsidiaries.

 The Bank's operations is managed through properly established organizational structure and adequate policies and procedures embodied in the manuals approved by the management committees, board committees and the board.
 These manuals are subject to periodic review and update to align and consistent with new laws and regulations and generally conform to the evolving global and regional standards and best practices.
-This Manual describes the role and responsibilities as well as the scope of activities of the principal parties that directly or indirectly influence the corporate governance practices of the Bankenterprisewide, primarily the Members of the Board, the Chief Compliance Officer, the Chief Risk Officer, the Corporate Secretary, the Trust Officer, Internal and External Auditors, as well as constituting at a minimum, the Board Audit & Compliance, Risk Oversight and Corporate Governance/Nomination/RemunerationCommittees, as well as the Board Oversight RPT Committee, that directly engage in monitoring and controlling business risks.
+This Manual describes the role and responsibilities as well as the scope of activities of the principal parties that directly or indirectly influence the corporate governance practices of the Bank enterprise-wide, primarily the Members of the Board, the Chief Compliance Officer, the Chief Risk Officer, the Corporate Secretary, the Trust Officer, Internal and External Auditors, as well as constituting at a minimum, the Board Audit & Compliance, Risk Oversight and Corporate Governance/Nomination/Remuneration and Sustainability Committees, as well as the Board Oversight RPT Committee, that directly engage in monitoring and controlling business risks.

-To further strengthen good corporate governance, the Board of Directors appointed the Chief Compliance Officer as the Corporate Governance Executive tasked to assist the Board and Corporate Governance/Nomination/RemunerationCommittee in the discharge of their corporate governance oversight functions.
+To further strengthen good corporate governance, the Board of Directors appointed the Chief Compliance Officer as the Corporate Governance Executive tasked to assist the Board and Corporate Governance/Nomination/Remuneration and Sustainability Committee in the discharge of their corporate governance oversight functions.